 Gym clothes – If you’re going to hit the gym, then you need to make sure you have a dedicated selection of gym clothes to help maximise your workouts.
 Just about every man and his dog head to their chosen place of iron-clad worship to lift an array of heavy objects in the name of aesthetics.
 And probably health and strength too.
 But admit it…it’s mainly aesthetics.

 Unlike many other sports, gym workouts cannot be enhanced by some special ultra-tight pants or grippy socks.
 Instead, the focus is on technical fabrics, moisture-wicking, breathability and weight which allows individuals to push themselves to the limits.
-Think clothing that complements your best workouts rather than restricting them!
+Think gym clothing that complements your best workouts rather than restricting them!